Cerebrum internal capsule

 Posterior part -

-* Receives sensation from contralateral lower extremity.
+* Receives sensation from the contralateral lower extremity.

 * Sense of distention from bladder & rectum.